Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 $ python3 -m http.server 9000
 ```

-* Create `dts.ipxe` bootchain file in directory where you have a running HTTP
+* Create a `dts.ipxe` bootchain file in a directory where you have an HTTP
   server.
-That file should have similar content (you need to enter IP of your
+That file should have similar content (you need to enter the IP of
-host machine in a local network).
+  your host machine in a local network).

 ```bash
 #!ipxe